susantabiswas/Machine-Learning-Coursera/README.md

 # Machine-Learning-Coursera
-Assignments for the Machine Learning course on Coursera
+Contains the solution for the Machine Learning Course Assignments by Andrew Ng on Coursera.